Francis James (congressman): Biography

 Francis James was born in Thornbury Township, Chester County, Pennsylvania.
 He attended the local public schools and Gauses' Academy.
 He began reading law in 1823 and gained admittance to the bar of Chester County, Pennsylvania in May 1825.
 He commenced practice in West Chester, Pennsylvania.
-He married Sarah H. James of Westtown Township, Chester County, Pennsylvania, on September 7, 1826, and had one daughter, Anna M. James.
+He married Sarah H. James of Westtown Township, Pennsylvania, on September 7, 1826, and had one daughter, Anna M. James.
 He was elected to the Pennsylvania State Senate for the 4th district, serving from 1835 to 1836, and again for the 3rd district, serving from 1837 to 1838.

 In October 1838, James was elected as an Anti-Mason to the 26th U.S. Congress and in 1840 reelected as a Whig to the 27th Congress.
 He served from March 4, 1839 to March 3, 1843.
 During his second term, Representative James chaired the House Committee on Revisal and Unfinished Business.
 According to J. Smith Futhey and Gilbert Cope (1881), while in Congress James "took a strong anti-slavery position and by speech and vote resisted the encroachments of the slave power."

 After departing from Congress, he resumed his legal practice in West Chester and served as the borough's chief burgess in 1850.
 He died in West Chester on January 4, 1886, and is interred at Oaklands Cemetery.